-Beginning at the start of the 2019 year, many members of the TTA team began participating in a health and wellness program which focuses on all areas of well being including mind, body, and spirit.
-In one of our most recent meetings, we began discussing the idea of core values and their impact on everyday life.
-According to Project Wellness, “our core values are our beliefs, our beliefs govern our decisions, our decisions generate our actions, our actions become our behaviors, our behaviors become our habits, and our habits produce our lifestyle.”
-Simply put, your core values define your life and in organizations, your core values define your entire company.
+The TTA team participated in a health and wellness program that focused on areas of well-being including mind, body, and spirit.
+According to the Project Wellness Program, “Our core values are our beliefs, our beliefs govern our decisions, our decisions generate our actions, our actions become our behaviors, our behaviors become our habits, and our habits produce our lifestyle.”
+Simply put, your core values define your life, and in organizations, your core values define your company.

-Let’s take a look at three reasons establishing core values is important to your organization according to Forbes:[iii]
+Let’s look at four reasons establishing core values is vital to your organization:

-- Values are How You Hire – Hiring for culture fit and alignment of core values can prove to be much more valuable than hiring solely for technical skills.
-By hiring based on core values you are able to ensure that the candidate will work well with the team and seamlessly blend into the culture of the entire organization.
+Hiring for culture fit and alignment of core values can prove to be much more valuable than hiring solely for job-related skills.
+By hiring based on core values and a culture fit, you are able to ensure that the candidate will work well with the team and be a positive reflection of the brand.

-- Values Are the Heart of Your Culture – Your organization’s core values become the core of your culture.
-If you hire and make decisions using your core values as guiding principles, this will shine through in your culture and in the way your employees interact with each other and with customers.
+Your organization’s core values become the core of your culture.
+If you hire and make decisions using your core values as guiding principles, this will shine through in your culture, and in the way your employees interact with each other and with customers.
 Without values, the culture of your organization will not have the opportunity to flourish.

 Remote and hybrid workforces have presented new opportunities and challenges in the last few years.
 Cultivating culture and reinforcing core values are still important and possible via virtual experiences.
 Using breakout rooms on Zoom, Slack chats and other online tools are great methods to drive engagement and company culture through a sense of communication and belonging.